 Visiting Professor of the Nuffield Department of Medicine at the University of Oxford

-Prof Emily Ying Yang Chan serves as Professor and Assistant Dean (Development) of Faculty of Medicine, and Associate Director (External Affairs and Collaboration) of the JC School of Public Health and Primary Care at Chinese University of Hong Kong.
-She concurrently holds a Visiting Professorship at Oxford University Nuffield Department of Medicine and Fellowships at FXB Centre of Health and Human rights as well as the Harvard Humanitarian Initiative of Harvard School of Public Health.
+Prof Emily Ying Yang Chan serves as Professor and Assistant Dean (External Affairs) of Faculty of Medicine at The Chinese University of Hong Kong and has been appointed as the CEO of GX Foundation since 2019.
+She concurrently holds a Visiting Professorship at Oxford University Nuffield Department of Medicine and Fellowship at FXB Centre of Health and Human rights.

 She is the Director of the CUHK Centre for Global Health (CGH) and Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC).
-Specifically, CCOUC is recognised as a Centre of Excellence (ICoE-CCOUC) of Integrated Research on Disaster Risk (IRDR) program co-sponsored by the International Council for Science (ICSU), the International Social Science Council (ISSC), and the UNISDR.
+Specifically, CCOUC is recognised as a Centre of Excellence (ICoE-CCOUC) of Integrated Research on Disaster Risk (IRDR) program co-sponsored by the International Science Council (ISC) and the United Nations Office for Disaster Risk Reduction (UNDRR).

-Since 2016, Prof Chan co-chairs the WHO Thematic Platform for Health Emergency & Disaster Risk Management Research Group and is a core member of Asia Science Technology and Academia Advisory Group (ASTAAG) of UNISDR.
-Her main research interests are Health emergency disaster risk management (H-EDRM), Disaster and Humanitarian Medicine, Climate and Planetary Health, Evidence-based public health and medical interventions in resource deficit settings.
+Prof Chan serves as Global Co-Chairs of the WHO Thematic Platform for Health Emergency & Disaster Risk Management Research Group from 2016 to 2023 and the WHO Global COVID-19 Research Roadmap Social Science working group from 2020 to 2022.
+She has also been a core member of Asia-Pacific Science Technology and Academia Advisory Group (APSTAAG) of UNDRR since 2016.
+Her main research interests are Health Emergency and Disaster Risk Management (Health EDRM), Disaster and Humanitarian Medicine, Ethics in Public Health Emergencies, Climate and Planetary Health, Evidence-based public health and medical interventions in resource deficit settings.

 Planning of a Health Emergency Disaster Risk Management Programme for a Chinese Ethnic Minority Community.